Tux/CSV/README.md

 Additional (still incomplete) documentation in [the `doc` directory](/doc), including [a markdown version](/doc/Text-CSV.md).
 Check out also the [examples](/examples).

+Debugging information can be obtained by setting the `RAKU_VERBOSE` environment variable with values ranging to 2 to 9, less to annoyingly verbose.

 ## Installation

 Recent changes can be (re)viewed in the public GIT repository at